 All assignments are due according to the dates in the Calendar.

-Late submissions will be reduced by 10 points per day late and will not be accepted after the solutions have been posted (no exceptions without prior coordination with the instructor).
+Late submissions will be reduced by 10 points per day late and will not be accepted after the solutions have been posted (no exceptions without prior coordination with the instructors).

 Quantitative assignments are evaluated by the following grading elements: